tapis-project/authenticator/README.md

 Use any HTTP client to interact with the running API.
 The following examples use `curl`.

 There are three primary collections supported by this API - `/clients`, `/profiles` and `/tokens`.
+Most of the functionality contained within the authenticator requires an OAuth client.

 #### Work With Clients